-To facilitate this we offer an assessment service for Free (although any shipping costs will be charged - typically £6 for return shipping).
+To facilitate this we offer an assessment service of Free for soldering jobs and £40 for computers (this will be counted towards the repair cost if you go ahead with our quote).
 So if you book a job with us, we will evaluate the item and provide a quote for repair, and you can then decide whether to accept or not.

 If possible, we will also try and give you a ballpark figure in advance of you sending the item to us, so you can get some idea whether the repair is likely to make sense for you before you decide to send it in.

 The most objective way to assess how worthwhile a repair is, is to compare it to the cost of a replacement if one is available.
 Can a working unit be sourced, either new or second hand?
 Or can a newer version be purchased, perhaps with additional functionality or performance that makes it worth spending more than the cost of repairing the original?

 Researching this before sending your item to us, will allow you to make an informed decision once you have our quote for repair.